 Budgets do not normally include GRA (other institutional) fees.
 These are considered personal in nature to the student and not a tuition cost.
 The ONLY exception to this is on a fellowship (the individual would have no GRA appointment) or training grant where the sponsor guidelines state that fees are allowable expenses and that the student is paid a stipend rather than salary.

-Participant support costs refer to costs paid to or on behalf of participants, trainees/Fellows attending conferences, meetings, symposia, training activities and workshops.
-A participant must be an individual who is attending in the context of a "student."
+Participant support costs refer to costs paid to or on behalf of participants or trainees attending conferences, meetings, symposia, training activities and workshops.
+A participant must be an individual who is attending in the context of a "trainee."

 Public relations and fundraising activity costs should not be placed on sponsored project funds.